Civil Engineering

 Design standards

-Civil engineers must understand applicable codes, agency criteria, construction specifications, safety factors, and design procedures.
+Civil engineers must understand applicable codes, agency criteria, construction specifications, safety factors, load combinations, and design procedures.

 Drawing and documentation

-Civil engineering work is communicated through plans, details, reports, calculations, specifications, and technical memoranda.
+Civil engineering work is communicated through plans, profiles, details, reports, calculations, specifications, and technical memoranda.

 Problem solving

-Real projects involve incomplete information, site constraints, constructability issues, cost tradeoffs, and coordination challenges.
+Real projects involve incomplete information, site constraints, constructability issues, cost tradeoffs, permitting limits, and coordination challenges.

 Communication

-Civil engineers explain technical decisions to clients, agencies, contractors, reviewers, inspectors, and the public.
+Civil engineers explain technical decisions to clients, agencies, contractors, reviewers, inspectors, owners, and sometimes the public.

 Judgment and ethics